DPanger13/recipes/README.md

-# Recipes (WIP)
+# Analytics (WIP)
-A Rust multi-platform library for managing recipes
+A Rust multi-platform library for retrieving analytical information from a back-end